LogeshRe/Python-Utilities/README.md

 # Python-Utilities
 Python code
-# On Running it opens file explorer.
-# Choose the folder you want.
-# Once again explorer open.
-# Give a name for file and save it as txt.
-# The file contains the list of files in the folder.
+# Filelist.py - Program for getting list of files present in a folder and writting it to text file.
+# Businessdays.py - Program for getting the number of Business days(Number of days excluding saturday and sundays) between two given dates.